 If you are using blood thinners, you may need to seek advice from a doctor before taking the cordyceps mushrooms—thinning blood medication slows blood clotting.
 Adding cordyceps mushrooms into the mix further reduces clotting, increasing your risk of bleeding.

 3. Cordyceps Supplements May Cause A Significant Decline In Blood Sugar Levels

-4. May Increase Certain Cancer Precursors
+4. It May Increase Certain Cancer Precursors

+Experts believe the mushroom should be avoided in a type of blood cancer (known as myelogenous leukemia) due to this effect.
 You see, this cancer begins in the bone marrow, which is the birthplace of stem cells.
 Using Cordyceps in such tumors would increase its effect and progression.